donna2864/Java-Programming/PracticeProblems/Questions.md

 10. Create Target Array in the Given Order
 11. Count Items Matching a Rule
 12. Check if the Sentence Is Pangram
+13. Find the Highest Altitude
+14. Flipping an Image